 "You join here, not to be cool, but to make others cool."

 Microsoft understands the importance employer branding, going so far as to enumerate its company values right on its website for all incoming candidates to see:

-The events of the last year have catalyzed a national reckoning on systemic racism and the pervasive injustices faced by underrepresented groups.
+The major news events of the last year have catalyzed a national reckoning on systemic racism and the pervasive injustices faced by underrepresented groups.
 Many global corporations have responded by renewing efforts around increasing diversity and inclusion at all levels of their organizations.